 Appreciating gems and jewelry is about focusing mainly on appreciating moldings and colors.
-And, Chinese jade carvings elicit artistic conceptions of beauty.
-Chinese jade carving is an art with deep ethnic characteristics, and the pieces are a dazzling treasure in the world of sculpture.
-Implicit in the carvings are the wisdom of the Chinese culture, its religious notions and its esthetic style.
+Chinese jade carvings elicit elaborate artistic conceptions of beauty.
+It is an art with deep ethnic characteristics, and the resulting pieces are a dazzling treasure in the world of sculpture.
+Implicit in the carvings are the wisdom of the Chinese culture, its religious notions, and its esthetic style.

 Beijing jade carvings

-Beijing jade carvings enjoy a long history.
-From the New Stone Age period, women use jaded for decorations.
-Throughout its long history, jade carving have been turned into graceful, figured artwork.
+Beijing style jade carvings have a long history.
+Since the New Stone Age period, women have use jade for decorations.
+Throughout its long history, jade carvings have been turned into graceful, figured artwork.

 Yangzhou jade carvings